StarDavos/CySA-Study-CLI-App/README.md

 All data is stored locally using SQLite, enabling personalized study tracking on your machine.

 Features
-✅ Practice Terms – Learn key CySA+ terms with press-to-reveal definitions.
+✅ Practice Terms – Learn key CySA+ terms with press-to-reveal definitions. <br/>
-✅ Practice Exam Mode – Randomized, untimed quizzes with explanations shown after each answer.
+✅ Practice Exam Mode – Randomized, untimed quizzes with explanations shown after each answer. <br/>
-✅ Timed Exam Mode – Simulates a 60-minute exam environment with scoring upon completion.
+✅ Timed Exam Mode – Simulates a 60-minute exam environment with scoring upon completion. <br/>
-✅ Historical Results Tracking – Stores your scores, correct/incorrect counts, and time taken for each test attempt, viewable by exam type.
+✅ Historical Results Tracking – Stores your scores, correct/incorrect counts, and time taken for each test attempt, viewable by exam type. <br/>
-✅ User Login System – Allows multiple users to track their progress securely on the same device.
+✅ User Login System – Allows multiple users to track their progress securely on the same device.<br/>

 Installation
 1️⃣ Clone the repository: